person-with-a-username/person-with-a-username/README.md

 - I program mainly in Python, but I wish I knew some functional programming languages.

-- I'm a bit new to GitHub and Git and stuff (not really, but I'm just not that good at using them).
+- I'm a bit new to GitHub and Git and stuff (not really, but I'm just not very good at using them).

-- There are literally no other facts about me.
+- There are literally (I mean this in the literal sense) no other facts about me.

 <img src="https://github-readme-stats.vercel.app/api?username=person-with-a-username&show_icons=true&theme=vision-friendly-dark" />